Sara Mandiano: Musical career

-In ten-year career, she released three albums as songwriter, composer and singer.
-She signed her first records under the name of Sarah Mandiano until 1988, then Sara Mandiano for the rest of her career.
-She appeared in many French TV shows in 1991, in which she performed "J'ai des doutes" or "Défense d'y voir".
+In a ten-year career, she released three albums as a songwriter, composer and singer.
+She signed her first records under the name Sarah Mandiano until 1988, then as Sara Mandiano for the rest of her career.
+She appeared on many French TV shows in 1991, where she performed "J'ai des doutes" and "Défense d'y voir".

-In 1992, she was nominated in the category Popular music female revelation of the year at the Victoires de la Musique, but Jil Caplan won the prize.
+In 1992, she was nominated in the category of Popular music female revelation of the year at the Victoires de la Musique, but Jil Caplan won the prize.

 In 1993, L'Affaire Louis Trio and she covered Serge Gainsbourg's song La Javanaise in Taratata, recorded on 7 September and broadcast on 11 September 1993 on France 2.

-Today voice teacher, she has worked on the musical Dracula or even composed jingles for TV channel Gulli or TEVA for example.
+Today, as a voice teacher, she has worked on the musical Dracula or even composed jingles for TV channel Gulli or TEVA for example.
 She is now part of a group called Shaaks as a singer and composed out several titles listening on the net.
 In 2005 and 2007, she participated in vocals on albums Fragile and Banco des Têtes Raides.
 She is also manager of the Studios of the Seine, one of the largest sets of studio professional recordings.